The township council is the legislative body of Randolph.

 |Council Member||Term Ends||Telephone|

-Deputy Mayor Joanne Veech was selected August 4, 2011 to fill the vacancy resulting from the resignation of former council member Gary Algeier and then was elected for a full term beginning in 2013.
-Deputy Mayor Veech is a long time volunteer who has served as a commissioner on the board of adjustment for over a decade and chaired Randolph Township’s traffic advisory committee (TAC), bringing statewide recognition for Randolph’s lead on teen driver safety.
+Mayor Joanne Veech was selected August 4, 2011 to fill the vacancy resulting from the resignation of former council member Gary Algeier and then was elected for a full term beginning in 2013.
+Mayor Veech, who served as deputy mayor in 2014, is a long time volunteer who has been a commissioner on the board of adjustment for over a decade and chaired Randolph Township’s traffic advisory committee (TAC), bringing statewide recognition for Randolph’s lead on teen driver safety.
 She developed and delivered the modified “Alive at 25” program to over two thousand adults, police officers and teens and co-authored a “how to guide” for municipalities to start their own TAC and conduct high school parent and teen programs.
 Councilwoman Veech was awarded the New Jersey Safety Council’s Distinguished Service Award, “The Beacon Award,” in 2009 and was named a “New Jersey State GDL Champion 2011.”
-She just recently started serving on the environmental and parks advisory committees and has a long history of service with recreation and high school sports’ booster clubs.
+She has a long history of service with recreation and high school sports’ booster clubs.
 She has a BS in accounting, an MBA, and is a NJ Certified Internal Auditor in inactive status.
-A member of Resurrection Parish and an FDU graduate serving for two decades on FDU’s Board of Alumni, she is a director in human capital at Pricewaterhouse Coopers and resides with her husband Skip and two sons, Billy and Blaise, on Tammy Hill Trail.
+A member of Resurrection Parish and an FDU graduate, she is a director of global human capital at Pricewaterhouse Coopers and resides with her husband Skip and two sons, Billy and Blaise, on Tammy Hill Trail.

 Christine Carey was elected to the Randolph Township Council in November of 2012.
 She is a long time volunteer in the Randolph community who has served on the board of adjustment, parks committee, library board of trustees, Center Grove PTA and Randolph PTA Council.
 Chris was previously elected to three terms on the Randolph Board of Education and has also been active in Resurrection Parish and on the board of the Friends of Jersey Battered Women’s Services.
 A graduate of the University of Pittsburgh School of Pharmacy and Golden Gate University Law School, Chris has worked for many years in the pharmaceutical industry and is currently employed as an executive director at WebMD.
 A township resident for more than twenty years, Chris resides on Woodmont Drive with her husband Frank Brenner and their three children, Kelsey, Nick and Joey.

-Mark H. Forstenhausler was appointed in February of 2014 to fill the council seat left vacant by Thomas MacArthur.
+Mark H. Forstenhausler was appointed in February of 2014 to fill the council seat left vacant by Thomas MacArthur and then was elected for a full term beginning in 2015.
 Mark has been a long-time volunteer, serving as a volunteer firefighter in Randolph for 19 years.
 He served as Millbrook Company #2 Chief in 1999 - 2000 and Randolph Township Fire Department Chief in 2005 - 2006.
 Mark has also served as a commissioner on the Randolph Township Board of Adjustment for three years.
 He is a parishioner of Resurrection Parish.
 Before moving to Randolph he was a volunteer firefighter in North Caldwell for 17 years.
 There he served in many roles including president and assistant fire chief.
 After achieving the rank of Eagle Scout, Mark volunteered as an assistant scout master.
 He is a graduate of Montclair State College.
 He has worked in the retail automobile industry as finance manager, sales manager and service manager.
 He is currently employed as business manager at FIAT of Morris County in Denville.
 A township resident for 19 years, Mark resides on Heather Lane with his wife Susan and daughter Lauren, who attends Randolph High School.

 Michael Guadagno joined the Randolph Township Council in 2011 and was mayor in 2012.
 He served as chairman of the planning board for eight years and is a former member of the board of adjustment and board of assessment.
 He currently serves as a member of the master plan revision team and is Randolph’s representative for the Rockaway Valley Regional Sewerage Authority.
 He is on the board of trustees for the El Primer Paso preschool in Dover where he serves as treasurer.
 A graduate of Fairleigh Dickinson University, Mike retired from the Morris County Clerk’s Office in 2005 as manager of information technology.
 He has been a resident of Randolph for thirty-eight years and lives on Bryant Street.
 His wife, Marilyn, passed away in 2001.

 Allen Napoliello was first elected to the Randolph Township Council in 2002.
 He served as deputy mayor in 2004 and 2010 and mayor during the township’s bicentennial in 2005 and again in 2008.
 A graduate of Rutgers University, Al retired from Public Service Enterprise Group as a manager of information technology in 2002.
-Since 1980, he has served as chairman of the township’s recreation advisory committee and vice chair of the open space committee.
+He served for many years as chairman of the township’s recreation advisory committee and vice chair of the open space committee.
 Additionally, Al is a member of the Raritan Highlands Compact, the League of Municipalities Legislative Committee, the Randolph Rotary Club, St. Matthew’s Parish, and the Knights of Columbus.
 A township resident for more than thirty-three years, Al resides on Park Avenue with his wife JoAnn.